lujiefsi/lujiefsi.github.io/_pages/about.md

 ## Research Interests 🔬

-My research focuses on improving the **reliability and security of cloud systems**.
-I combine the following techniques to detect, diagnose, and mitigate vulnerabilities and failures in complex cloud software and infrastructure:
+My research focuses on **software and systems security**, with particular emphasis on the security and reliability of cloud systems.
+I apply the following techniques to detect and diagnose vulnerabilities and failures in complex software systems and cloud infrastructure:

 - **Program Analysis**: Static and dynamic analysis techniques for finding security vulnerabilities and reliability bugs
 - **Log Analysis**: Runtime log analysis for failure diagnosis, anomaly detection, and system behavior understanding